 3. Choose emotions.
 Tell what you felt during this experience.
 Some events produce stronger feelings than others.
-Sometimes we can identify these feelings in physical ways.
+Often, we can identify these feelings in physical ways.

-For example, waiting in the dentist's chair to have your tooth filled may produce feelings of anxiety that you recognize as knots in your stomach.
-Other emotions, like fear or embarrassment, might make you feel shaky, cold, clammy, light-headed, or dizzy.
-Your heart could pound from guilt, fear, or excitement.
-You may feel butterflies in your stomach from nervousness (singing a solo) or eager anticipation (Christmas morning).
+For example, waiting in the dentist's chair to have your tooth filled may produce anxiety that you recognize as knots in your stomach.
+Emotions such as guilt or embarrassment might make you feel shaky, cold, clammy, light-headed, or dizzy.
+Your heart could pound from fear or excitement.
+You may get butterflies in your stomach from nervousness (singing a solo) or eager anticipation (your birthday).

-Use your word lists to choose just the right emotion words.
-Consider the impact of the experience.
-Were you only a little scared, or were you terrified?
+Use your "Emotions" word list to choose just the right words.
+Consider the effects of the experience.
+Were you only a little scared, or were you absolutely terrified?
 Were you elated or merely pleased?
 Use the strongest emotion words where you want the most impact!

-Emotions that this experience produced
+Emotions that this experience produced \\\\\\

-Physically, how or where you felt those emotions
+Physically, how or where you felt those emotions \\\\\